 Road Accident Due To Another Vehicle Driver Error

 If the vehicle you are travelling in is involved with a collision with another vehicle and that collision was caused by the driving error of the other road user, typically your passenger injury claim would be made against the other driver.

-See proving liability in road accident claims as to how to show another driver was at fault for your road accident.
+See our proving liability in road accident claims article to see how to show another driver was at fault for your road accident.

 Conflict Of Interest Warning

 If the driver of the vehicle you are a passenger in also suffers injury – it is often best to have a different solicitor act for the driver and you as the passenger.
 This is because the other driver may allege negligence from your driver and if such occurs there may be an element of liability from your driver – a solicitor therefore acting for you both could therefore have a conflict of interest and have to stop to act for you or the driver.

 Reduction In Compensation In A Passenger Injury Claim Due To Contributory Negligence

 As a passenger you may be considered partly responsible for making your injuries worse or accepting risks of an accident occurring.
 This is known as contributory negligence and can lead to the amount of compensation you will be awarded in your passenger injury claim being reduced by a percentage.

 The most common examples of contributory negligence reducing passenger injury claims, include:

 If you fail to wear a seatbelt this could have one of three effects.
 It could mean that you would not have suffered injuries at all had you worn the seatbelt (25% reduction for contributory negligence), your injuries were have been substantially reduced had your worn a seatbelt (15% reduction for contributory negligence) or your injuries would have been no different (no contributory negligence so no deduction).